NASA Research Initiation Solicitation

 Proposal Preparation Guide

-I. TITLE PAGE: proposal title, P.I. name, address, phone number, e-mail address and total budget request (indicate both amount of NASA funding requested and amount offered as cost share).
+TITLE PAGE: proposal title, P.I. name, address, phone number, e-mail address, and total budget request (indicate both amount of NASA funding requested and amount offered as cost share).
+Also include the name(s) and contact information for any Co-Is.

 - Project description including approach and methods.

 - Goals, objectives, and evaluation (metrics, milestones, timeline).
-Goals and objectives should specific, measurable and appropriate.
+Goals and objectives should be specific, measurable, and appropriate.
 Project goals and objectives must further one or more of the Montana NASA EPSCoR goals.
 Include information on how the project will be evaluated, including metrics and milestones/timeline.

 - Description of team member roles.